Keeping Your Eye on the Prize

 However, this could be overwhelming at first, so you can also narrow it done to symptomatic patients.
 Since we now know that trouble seeing at night is the earliest symptom of this progressive eye disease, simply asking, “Are you having trouble seeing at night?” can help you prioritize symptomatic patients.
 Plus, this could also uncover a medical reason to administer a dark adaptation test.

-Identifying AMD patients through dark adaptation testing can lead to more proactive care and more frequent medical office visits to help manage the disease.
-Not only does it increase revenue from medically-necessary auxiliary assessments, finding AMD can lead to additional income from sales of nutraceuticals, blue light blocking lenses and protective sunglasses.
+Dark adaptation testing can be useful in diagnosing AMD before drusen are clinically evident, which can lead to more proactive care and more frequent medical office visits to help manage the disease.
+This, in turn, could potentially increase revenue from medically necessary auxiliary tests, sales of nutraceuticals, blue light blocking lenses, and protective sunglasses.

 4. Consider expanding the roles within your practice